2025 NBR strike: History

-On 24 May 2025, NBR Reform Unity Council announced a complete strike.
+On 24 May 2025, the NBR Reform Unity Council announced a complete strike.
 They had organized a pen-down strike on 14 May but suspended all strike activities on 19 May after Chief Adviser Muhammad Yunus initiated the process for dialogue.

 The strike was organised by the NBR Reform Unity Council in response to a government ordinance issued in May 2025 that dissolved the NBR and the Internal Resources Division, replacing them with new structures.
-Protesters also demanded the resignation of the NBR chairman Abdur Rahman Khan.
+Protesters also demanded the resignation of the NBR chairman, Abdur Rahman Khan.
 The officials had accused the chairman of working for a vested interest group.

 The strike resulted in the suspension of all customs, VAT, and income tax services nationwide, except for those related to international passenger movement.
 Port operations, particularly at the Chattogram Customs House, were halted, resulting in a disruption of trade activities valued at approximately Tk 2,500 crore daily, according to business leaders.

-The government responded by declaring all NBR-related jobs, including those at customs houses, inland container depots (ICDs), and bond commissionerates, as essential services under the Essential Services (Maintenance) Act, 1952 and the Essential Services (Second) Ordinance, 1958.
+The government responded by declaring all NBR-related jobs, including those at customs houses, inland container depots (ICDs), and bond commissionerates, as essential services under the Essential Services (Maintenance) Act, 1952, and the Essential Services (Second) Ordinance, 1958.
 Officials were warned of legal consequences if they failed to return to work.
 Business leaders had also worked behind the scenes to end the strike.

 The Finance Adviser to the interim government, Salehuddin Ahmed, declined to meet protesting officers and accused them of obstructing vital revenue reforms.
 The government characterized the strike as a pre-planned attempt to sabotage the reform process and undermine national interests.
 It emphasized that dialogue had been offered but was rejected by the protesters.

-Following the government’s declaration and warning, the NBR Reform Unity Council announced the withdrawal of the strike on the night of 29 June.
+Following the government's declaration and warning, the NBR Reform Unity Council announced the withdrawal of the strike on the night of 29 June.
 Export operations at Chattogram Port resumed that evening, with full customs services expected to return to normal by the following day.